 Chargers specifically for vehicle batteries.

-Static Uninterruptable Power Systems:
+Static Uninterruptible Power Systems:

 Backup power systems that provide continuous power during outages.